Boundary Supply Prima System backpack review

 When attached to the backpack the Verge Case dangles partly up the backpack leaving dead space below.
 When using the backpack as strictly a camera bag I am fine with this implementation, but if I want to use this bag to travel and as a photography bag I cannot use the quick access pocket and have a large packing cube inside.
 I wish when the Verge Case installed so that it sat at the bottom of the bag allowing stuff to be thrown on top.
 This is the biggest reason I dont often use the Verge Case.

-The waist strap is well padded, but when attached to the backpack the padding does not extend far enough to grab a descent section of hip.
-The straps are still pretty comfortable as the nylon webbing is wide enough to bare the weight of the pack comfortably.
+The waist strap is well padded, but when attached to the backpack the padding does not extend far enough to grab a decent section of hip.
+The straps are still pretty comfortable as the nylon webbing is wide enough to bear the weight of the pack comfortably.
 I keep the straps attached and stored behind the pack for whenever I need them.

 Lastly the Field Notes Sleeve, a tablet, document, pen, pencil, and accessory sleeve, is something I use but mostly because this backpack does not have as many pockets as I am used to.
 Here I keep my pens, pencils, erasers, and anything I might need for work.
 It is an interesting accessory as I can roll up into a cafe and just remove the field notes and have everything I need to start working.